Lung Disease

 - Allergens

-- Environmental pollutants
+- Environmental pollutants like radon

-- Certain genetic mutations
+- Genetic mutations

 - Occupational exposure to asbestos or silica dust

-- Smoking tobacco, including secondhand smoke
+- Smoking tobacco or inhaling secondhand smoke

 Asbestos Exposure

+When inhaled, tiny, sharp asbestos fibers can become lodged in lung tissue, causing inflammation and scarring over time.
 The body has difficulty expelling these fibers, and after 10-50 years of damage, asbestos can cause serious lung diseases to form.

 Asbestos-related lung diseases include: